Saturday Football 2020: 49ers vs Cardinals : How to Watch,Time, Match Up, History, Odds, Picks, Prediction, Review,Free, Reddit

-Saturday Football 2020: 49ers vs Cardinals : How to Watch,Time, Match Up, History, Odds, Picks, Prediction, Review,Free, Reddit13 min read
+Saturday Football 2020: 49ers vs Cardinals : How to Watch,Time, Match Up, History, Odds, Picks, Prediction, Review,Free, Reddit14 min read

 Arizona Cardinals vs San Francisco 49ers Broadcast, Date: Saturday, December 26 Game Time: 4:30 ET Venue: State Farm Stadium, Glendale, AZ Network: Amazon Prime Video.
 The San Francisco 49ers are 2-7 against the Arizona Cardinals since October of 2016, but they’ll have a chance to close the gap a little bit on Saturday.
 San Francisco and Arizona will face off in an NFC West battle at 4:30 p.m.
 ET at State Farm Stadium.
 With a combined 984 yards of offense in their previous games, we can expect a fast-paced game.
 San Francisco is expected to lose this next one by 5.
 Now might not be the best time to take San Francisco against the spread since they’ve let down bettors for the past three consecutive games.